FunctionLab/humanbase-docs/docs/in-silico-mutagenesis.rst

 Note that ISM only accepts a sequence (FASTA file) as input.
 The input FASTA file should be 2000 base pairs long.

-The chromatin impact prediction is performed using the :docs:`beluga` model.
+The chromatin impact prediction is performed using the :doc:`beluga` model.

 ISM outputs effects for each of three possible substitutions of all 2000 bases, across all chromatin features.

 Output
 ------

-The effect of a base substitution on a specific chromatin feature prediction was measured by log2 fold change of odds, where P0 represents the probability predicted for the original sequence and P1 represents the probability predicted for the mutated sequence:
+The effect of a base substitution on a specific chromatin feature prediction was measured by log2 fold change of odds, where P\ :sub:`0`\  represents the probability predicted for the original sequence and P\ :sub:`1`\  represents the probability predicted for the mutated sequence:

 .. math::
    \log_2 \left(\frac{P_0}{1 - P_0}\right) - \log_2 \left(\frac{P_1}{1 - P_1}\right)